Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Results

 We evaluate the proposed fusion mechanism using a set of complementary detection and prediction metrics, selected to provide a robust view of overall system performance and to isolate the contribution of the fusion strategy.

 For trajectory forecasting, we report minimum Average Displacement Error ($minADE_k$) and minimum Final Displacement Error ($minFDE_k$), which quantify the mean and final $l_2$ distance, respectively, between predicted and ground-truth agent positions under the best-matching hypothesis among $K$ outputs.
-We also include the Miss Rate ($MR$), defined here as the fraction of predictions whose $minFDE$ exceeds 2 meters.
+We also include the Miss Rate ($\mathrm{MR}$), defined here as the fraction of predictions whose $minFDE$ exceeds 2 meters.
 To capture end-to-end behavior in the presence of false positives, we also report End-to-end Prediction Accuracy (EPA)~\cite{gu2023vip3d}.
 EPA explicitly accounts for false positives by matching predicted agents to ground truth based on spatial proximity and computing a normalized hit rate as the ratio of matched predictions to the total number of ground-truth agents.

 As displacement errors and derived metrics are notoriously insufficient for evaluating end-to-end PnP models due to the low impact of incorrect detections on final results, we include a set of detection-focused metrics.
-These include $Precision$, $Recall$, $mAP$, and $FP\ ratio$ (normalized average ratio of false positive detections per scene).
+These include $Precision$, $Recall$, $\mathrm{mAP}$, and $FP\ ratio$ (normalized average ratio of false positive detections per scene).
+It is important to note that due to the end-to-end nature of the evaluated architectures, the detections are evaluated at the first predicted timestep.

 All experiments are conducted within a region spanning 51.2 meters in each direction and cover seven agent categories: car, truck, bus, trailer, motorcycle, bicycle, and pedestrian.
 Trajectories are evaluated over a forecasting horizon of $\Delta T = 6$ seconds, and the model outputs $K = 6$ candidate future trajectories per agent.